afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 Bayesian refinement usually only gets you tiny-little gains in accuracy, so is not worth it.
 And that's why this world view hasn't been abandoned.
 By the cracks are showing if you push it too much.
-Not only the methods are capable of producing absurd conclusions, they are also self-limiting.
-But the limits are
+Not only the methods are capable of producing absurd conclusions, they are also limiting.
+Such limits are self-imposed.
+Example:
-self-imposed:

 "How can you apply Central Limit Theorem to arrive at this approximation in number theory?
 Where is randomness in that?" - I heard today.